11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Most photographers know the 17-50mm focal range is a versatile, perfect all-around focal length.

-Sigma has made an already excellent lens even better with ultra-compact size and lightweight.
+Sigma has made an excellent lens even better with ultra-compact size and lightweight.

 With minimal hassle, this new lens is ideal for daily photography or photojournalism needs.